Mission and History

 In 1913, a group of manufacturers concerned about current legislation and government intervention and regulation of business, formed the New Hampshire Manufacturers' Association.
 In 1970, the organization changed its name to the Business and Industry Association to reflect its diverse membership.
 However, BIA remains the New Hampshire affiliate of the National Association of Manufacturers.

-Today, BIA represents 400 member companies in a variety of industries, including:
+Today, BIA represents nearly 400 member companies in a variety of industries, including:

-Member firms employ 89,000 people throughout the state, which represents one in seven jobs, and contribute $4.5 billion annually to the state's economy.
+Member firms employ over 100,000 people throughout the state, which represents one in seven jobs, and contribute $5 billion annually to the state's economy.

 BIA represents companies of all sizes in every region of the state:

-BIA has five policy committees that meet monthly to discuss and react to issues and legislation of concern to members:
+BIA has four policy committees that meet monthly to discuss and react to issues and legislation of concern to members:

 - Human Resources, Healthcare and Workforce Development